 \section{System Overview}

-Our system takes the audio and transcript of a speech as input and synthesizes realistic stylized full-body gestures that match the speech content both rhythmically and semantically.
+Our system takes the audio and transcript of a speech as input, synthesizing realistic, stylized full-body gestures that align with the speech content rhythmically and semantically.
 It allows using a short piece of text, namely a \emph{text prompt}, a video clip, namely a \emph{video prompt}, or a motion sequence, namely a \emph{motion prompt}, to describe a desired style.
-The gestures are then generated to produce the style as much as possible.
+The gestures are then generated to embody the style as much as possible.

-We build the system based on the latent diffusion models \cite{rombach2022latentdiffusion}, which apply diffusion and denoising steps in a pretrained latent space.
-We learn this latent motion space using VQ-VAE \cite{van2017vqvae}, which offers compact motion embeddings ensuring quality and diversity of motion.
-As illustrated in \fig\ref{fig:system_overview}, our system is composed of two major components: (a) an end-to-end neural generator that takes speech audio and text transcript as input and generates speech-matched gesture sequences using latent diffusion models; and (b) a CLIP-based encoder that extracts style embeddings from the style prompts and incorporates them into the diffusion models via an adaptive instance normalization (AdaIN) layer \cite{huang2017adain} to guide the style of the generated gestures.
-We further learn a joint embedding space between corresponding gestures and transcripts using contrastive learning, which provides useful semantic cues for the generator and a semantic loss that effectively guides the generator to learn semantically meaningful gestures during training.
+We build the system based on latent diffusion models \cite{rombach2022latentdiffusion}, which apply diffusion and denoising steps in a pretrained latent space.
+We learn this latent motion space using VQ-VAE \cite{van2017vqvae}, providing compact motion embeddings that ensure motion quality and diversity.
+As illustrated in \fig\ref{fig:system_overview}, our system is composed of two major components: (a) an end-to-end neural generator that accepts speech audio and text transcript as input and generates speech-matched gesture sequences using latent diffusion models; and (b) a CLIP-based encoder that extracts style embeddings from style prompts and integrates them into the diffusion models via an adaptive instance normalization (AdaIN) layer \cite{huang2017adain} to guide the style of the generated gestures.
+Furthermore, we learn a joint embedding space between corresponding gestures and transcripts using contrastive learning, which provides useful semantic cues for the generator and a semantic loss that effectively directs the generator to learn semantically meaningful gestures during training.

-The system is trained with the classifier-free diffusion guidance \cite{ho2022classifierfree}, combined with a self-supervised learning scheme to enable training on motion data without style labels.
-In the following sections, we will provide details about the components and how they are trained in our system.
+The system employs classifier-free diffusion guidance \cite{ho2022classifierfree} alongside with a self-supervised learning scheme, enabling training on motion data without style labels.
+In the following sections, we will elaborate on the components and their training process within our system.